zerorisc/expo/hw/ip_templates/otp_ctrl/doc/theory_of_operation.md

   - Once a partition is write-locked by calculating and writing a non-zero [digest](#locking-a-partition) to it, it can undergo periodic verification (time-scale configurable by software).
 This verification takes two forms, partition integrity checks, and storage consistency checks.
 - Zeroizability
-  - This controls whether a particular partition can be subject to zeroization in line with FIPS and [OCP L.O.C.K.](https://www.opencompute.org/documents/ocp-l-o-c-k-0-8-1-pdf-1) requirements.
+  - This controls whether a particular partition can be subject to [zeroization](#zeroizing-the-otp) in line with FIPS 140-3.
-  - A zeroized partition has all its fuses (including the digest field) blown.
-Currently, the OTP macro is configured to also zeroize the redundant ECC bits of each partition word.

 Since the OTP is memory-like in nature (it only outputs a certain number of bits per address location), some of the logical partitions are buffered in registers for instantaneous and parallel access by hardware.
 This is a critical point, since after power-up, these particular OTP contents are stored in flip flops and sourced to the system.